 For financial reporting purposes, the accounts have been classified into the following funds:

-(i) General fund:
+(i) Unrestricted fund:

-The general fund comprises unrestricted funds for which purposes have not been specifically restricted and earned income.
-All general operating expenses, including fundraising and administrative costs, are charged to the general fund.
+The unrestricted fund comprises unrestricted funds for which purposes have not been specifically restricted and earned income.
+All general operating expenses, including fundraising and administrative costs, are charged to the unrestricted fund.

 (ii) Restricted fund: